SkeletonMan03/FZEasyMarauderFlash/README.md

 ## TODO:
 * Even more code cleanup.
-* Add other popular ESP32 firmware that is used with Flipper Zeros
+* Add other popular ESP32 firmware
 * Maybe an official name change

 ## Contributors:
 * I GREATLY appreciate contributions and PRs, thank you!
-* If you are going to add more boards, please try to avoid adding a new flashing function and try to use `flashtheboard()` like most of the options if possible

 ## Acknowledgements:
 Disclaimer: Also includes Acknowledgements from the above linked repo from UberGuidoz as this wouldn't exist without the original project